Slavery Memorial Year

 An overview of activities is available on the NiNsee website.

-Municipalities focus on history of slavery
+Municipalities focused on history of slavery